Zach-Kane/Ruby_Book/README.md

 # README #
-# Files created while working through the "Ruby Book".
+# Excercises from the book "Introduction to Programming with Ruby".